mblitherland/litretro/README.md

 - 9: Modal or animation around the "move the next phase" dialogue
     - I think this needs to be a bit more in-your-face
+    - The button now shows in more situations where appropriate, looking at making it a modal

 ## Todones